Subtleties in the pseudomodes formalism: Introduction

 The utility of this method thus hinges on our ability to choose a set of $\zeta_{\alpha i}$, $\Lambda_{\alpha}$, and $\Gamma_{\alpha}$ so that the effective spectral density~\eqref{eqn:Jeff} closely matches the actual spectral density~\eqref{eqn:J_basic}.
 In the next section, we describe how to obtain the form of $\Jeff$ from the chosen pseudomode configuration; in the following section, we describe the more complicated problem of choosing pseudomode parameters to obtain a desired $\Jeff$.
 As we shall show shortly, there are many possible choices of pseudomode parameters that give rise to the same effective spectral density, and not all of them may be equally desirable.
 Actually computing the extended-system dynamics generally requires further approximations, most commonly the use of a local GKSL master equation, which may be more or less reasonable to make based on the choice of pseudomode parameters.
 We do not discuss the merits of particular choices of parameters in this paper, instead focusing on the procedure for constructing the pseudomode parameters and emphasizing the freedoms therein.
+Note also that while in this paper we focus on fermionic systems, the expressions~\eqref{eqn:zeWtz} and~\eqref{eqn:Jeff} are identical for bosonic systems under the rotating wave approximation, where the couplings between the system and residual bath take the form~\eqref{eqn:H_basic}~\cite{mascherpa2020a,medina2021}, as are the results of section~\ref{sec:computeJeff}, which follow from them.
+For bosonic systems with position-position coupling (i.e, $(c+c^\dag)(d+d^\dag)$), one obtains slightly different results, but the general ideas of this paper may remain applicable.
+Some additional care is required when treating bosonic systems, however, since~\eqref{eqn:Jeff} will typically produce an effective spectral density which is nonzero for $\omega<0$.